Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What is StringBuilder and why is it used?

+StringBuilder is a class builder method used to reduce the effect on memory of string manipulation as StringBuilders are not immutable and as such changing them does not take up additional space by duplicating them.

 #### What is the difference between an array and a List?
 What are the advantages and disadvantages of each?

 #### What is the difference between a multidimensional array and a jagged array?